yjwong1999/OpenVINO-Face-Tracking-using-YOLOv8-and-DeepSORT/README.md

 # OpenVINO-Face-Tracking-using-YOLOv8-and-DeepSORT

-### (We are testing out the system in our testbed 🛠️ Please starred for more updates)
+### (We are testing out the system in our testbed 🛠️ Please starred the repo for more updates)

 ## Download the Repo